gSchool/DNA-release-2/02-Phase-1/99-checkpoint.md

 # Part A Checkpoint

-Welcome to your Release 2 Phase A knowledge checkpoint!
-In doing away with one of the virtual sessions, we've made this knowledge checkpoint more robust.
+Welcome to your Release 2 Phase A knowledge checkpoint, in doing away with the virtual sessions the knowledge checkpoint is more robust.
 The instructors will be corresponding with you on your answers once submitted.

-This assessment might challenge you, but try to complete it without using notes or Google.
-If you would like submit this assessment more than one time, contact your instructor.

-### !callout-info
-## However
-We recommend you take a few minutes to review your course material _before_ starting this assessment.
-Feel free to close this Checkpoint and start it again once you feel ready.
-### !end-callout

-## Part 1:
-**Please rate your level of familiarity with each of the following terms.**  In other words, for each term, would you be confident explaining that term to a customer or other influential stakeholder? (very familiar/confident, moderately familiar/confident, not familiar/confident)

-After you rate your familiarity, you will be asked to write-in the definition you would give for each term.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->